What we know about Boeing 737 MAX crash and what comes next

 - Europe and Canada said they would independently certify the safety of the jets, further complicating plans to get the aircraft flying.

 - Boeing has stopped delivery of all new MAX jets to its customers.
-Stock losses have wiped around $28 billion from its market value since the Ethiopian Airlines crash.
+Boeing's shares have fallen 11 percent since the Ethiopian Airlines crash, wiping $26 billion from its market value.

 - Boeing maintains its new, fuel-efficient jets are safe, but supported the U.S. Federal Aviation Administration (FAA) decision to ground them.